 - In the center of square, place 1-1 ½ tsp. of apricot or walnut filling.
 Do not overfill as the preserves expand when baked.(For variety, I’ve also used pecan, raspberry, and other fruit fillings.)
 Either fruit preserves can be used, or tubes of fruit fillings are usually available at most cake/candy decorating supply stores & online) Walnut filling recipe is listed below.

 - Pinch two opposing corners together (with fingers slightly moistened with water) and seal together.

-- Bake in 325 degree oven for 15-18 minutes.
+- Bake in 325-degree oven for 15-18 minutes.
 You do NOT want them to brown.
 They should raise and become flaky.
 The pastry will have a dry appearance.
-Cool on wire rack.
+Cool on a wire rack.
 When completely cooled, sprinkle with powdered sugar.

 2 c. finely chopped walnuts 2 egg whites

 Cinnamon/Sugar mixture to taste.
 Milk